-Before you start making a detailed list of your home inventory, it’s a good idea to ask your insurance company what’s covered under your plan.
+Before making a detailed list of your home inventory, you should ask your home insurance company what’s covered under your plan.
 Some insurance companies need receipts for items, while a photograph and/or serial number will be sufficient for others.
-It’s also essential to find out the specific reimbursement requirements so that your claim can be approved quickly.
-When you’re ready to start the inventory process, record the information on your computer or online for future reference.
-Make a few copies of the inventory list just in case and give a copy to a trusted friend or family member.
-Consider putting the data on a portable USB drive or in cloud storage protected with a password in case your computer dies or gets damaged.
-Take photographs and/or a few short videos of large or valuable items, so there’s also a visual record of everything.
+It’s also essential to find the specific reimbursement requirements so your claim can be approved quickly.

 What to Include in Your Home Inventory

-As you document your home inventory, do so one room at a time.
-Only move on to the next room when you’re finished documenting all of the inventory in the first one, and so on.
+As you document your home inventory, do so one room at a time to make the home inventory process more straightforward.
+Only move on to the next room when you’re finished documenting the inventory in the first one, and so on.
 Notate any special items that might be worth more, such as jewelry, firearms, and antiques.
 Here are some key items to include in your home inventory list:

 - All furniture, including tables, chairs, sofas, and beds, as well as mattresses and bedding

 - Electronics, computers, home security items, and stereo equipment

 - Major and minor appliances (i.e., oven, dishwasher, washing machine, microwave, dryer, refrigerator, etc.).

 - Tools and toolboxes, lawn and garden equipment, and sporting equipment

 - Clothing, especially valuable clothing like designer handbags and shoes, furs, or vintage clothing